top of page

 Now what???

-Firstly, please make sure your foster dog is freshly bathed, a day or 2 before hand is ok.
+Firstly, please make sure your foster dog is freshly bathed, a day or 2 beforehand is ok.

 If you feel a little nervous running your first meet and greet alone, speak up.